 A bit smaller than the Teamster Pro Backpack is Speedo’s Teamster 2.0 Swim Bag.
 But don’t let the smaller size fool you.
 It has tons of useful storage to fit everything you need.

-The Speedo Teamster 2.0 is an updated version of Speedo’s original Teamster Backpack.
-The new design features a square bottom so it stands by itself and has a more streamlined wet compartment.
+The Speedo Teamster 2.0 is an updated version of Speedo’s original Teamster Backpack (which has since been discontinued) The new design features a square bottom so it stands by itself and has a more streamlined wet compartment.

 The main compartment has a wide opening for easy access.
 And it has an inner sleeve which can hold either a laptop or other gear, based on your needs.